Health Benefits during COVID-19

 The Free COVID-19 Testing Act ensures that anyone with coverage through SEIU 775 Benefits Group, private insurance, Medicaid, Medicare, CHIP, Tricare, the VA or IHS is eligible for COVID-19 diagnostic testing without a co-pay.

-More than 25 labs in the state are now able to process COVID-19 testing.
-In order to protect your household and clients, if you have symptoms you should seek out a test.
+In order to protect your household and clients, if you have symptoms you should get a test.
 Knowing that you have COVID-19 will enable you to isolate and reduce the spread to others.
+If you have coverage through SEIU 775 Benefits Group, you can get tested for COVID-19 at no cost.
+Please contact your doctor for more information on testing.

 - Kaiser Permanente is waiving member cost share for inpatient and outpatient services to treat COVID-19.